yezzey-gp/yezzey/README.md

 Difficulties:

-- no generic wal availabale in gp6 (pg 9.4)
+- no generic wal availabale in gp6 (pg 9.4) (but available in greenplum 7)
 - no custom access method in pg9.4
 - no custom wal redo routines

 # Design goals:

-Greenplum 6 compatibility.
+Greenplum 6/7 compatibility.

 Avoid binary incompatibilities, such as custom WAL records, which will not be replayabe in upstream GP.